-I’ve planned countless trips for myself (even when I used to travel with my parents!), and over the years I’ve developed an efficient checklist that ensures I don’t miss anything important.
-The idea of this post came to me while I was organizing a new trip actually, and I though, why not documenting the whole process?
+I’ve planned countless trips for myself, and over the years I’ve developed an efficient checklist that ensures I don’t miss anything important.
+The idea of this post actually came to me while I was planning a trip, and I though, why not documenting the whole process?

 If you already know where you’re going , your next task is to research very quickly the costs in your destination at the style of travel you want.
 It’s important to establish a budget as early as possible.
 Some destinations are generally cheaper than others, but there are ways to save everywhere: travel in the off-season, pick budget accommodations, plan a shorter trip.

 Are you traveling during high season or low season?
 It is important to be aware of the “extreme peak” weeks, which are the busiest and priciest days of the year, and try to avoid them when it’s possible.
 But, on the other hand, you should also know the weather and climatic conditions of that period and general merits and demerits of the place.
 Example: Miami is one of the most expensive cities in the world, but many hotels offer great deals in the off-season, especially in August.
 Do you know why?
 August is the middle of hurricane season!